openebs/community/CONTRIBUTING.md

 # OpenEBS Umbrella Contributing Guidelines
 >
 > [!Important]
-> OpenEBS is an `Umbrella Project` whose governance and policies are defined in the [community](https://github.com/openebs/community/) repository.
+> OpenEBS is an `Umbrella Project` whose governance and policies are defined in the [community](https://github.com/openebs/community/) repository.<br>
-These policies are applicable to every sub-project, repository and file existing within the [OpenEBS GitHub organization](https://github.com/openebs/).
+>This CONTRIBUTING file is applicable to every sub-project, repository and file existing within the [OpenEBS GitHub organization](https://github.com/openebs/).

 # Contributing to OpenEBS